Eldridge Industries: Media and culture

-Dick Clark Productions

 In 2023, Dick Clark's New Year's Rockin' Eve, which is produced by Dick Clark Productions, was renewed with ABC through 2029.
 Dick Clark Productions partnered with Spotify to relaunch the Billboard Music Awards as a digital event in 2023.

 Golden Globes

 Boehly was interim CEO of the Hollywood Foreign Press Association (HFPA), the organizer of the Golden Globe Awards, from 2021 until 2023.
 In July 2022, it was announced that Eldridge Industries would acquire the HFPA, and establish a private company to manage the intellectual property of the Golden Globes.
 In January 2023, Dick Clark Productions, the producer of the Golden Globes, was acquired by the joint venture Penske Media Eldridge.

 Under Eldridge Industries' ownership, the organization announced a series of planned reforms, to improve accountability and inclusion.
 These reforms include the addition of new Golden Globes voters to increase the diversity of its membership, which had previously been criticized for a lack of Black representation.
 In 2023, the organization added 215 international members to its voting body.
 This increased the total number of voters from 95 voters prior to the company's ownership to 310 voters, with 52% of the expanded voting body identifying as ethnically diverse and 17% identifying as LGBTQ+.
 The organization introduced a number of bylaws to prevent member misconduct and conflicts of interest.
 Members of the Golden Globes Association now receive a salary and are held to a higher level of accountability.

 In January 2023, the Golden Globe Awards returned to NBC after not having been televised the previous year.
 The 2023 show was described by some critics as a comeback for the association, receiving particular praise for the diversity of its nominees and "anything-goes vibe."
 Michael Schulman of The New Yorker described the atmosphere as "alternately witty and moving."
 The broadcast had 6.3 million viewers and made 24.2 billion impressions on social media.

 In June 2023, Eldridge Industries and Dick Clark Productions acquired the assets, rights and properties of the Golden Globes to operate as a private enterprise.
 Under this deal, the non-profit Golden Globe Foundation was established to handle the philanthropic efforts of the former HFPA, which was dissolved.

 The 2024 Golden Globes aired on CBS on January 7, 2024 and was watched by 9.4 million viewers, the show's highest ratings since before the COVID-19 pandemic.
 The 2024 Globes included six nominees per category over the former five nominees, and two new awards categories: "Stand-up Comedy" and "Cinematic and Box Office Achievement."